Learning to Program

 You can try Ruby immediately in your web browser at http://tryruby.org/.

-I learnt Ruby from the pick axe book (so called because of the pick axe on the cover).
-It’s also known as Programming Ruby, and is now in it’s third edition.
-The original version is available for free online.
+I learnt Ruby from Programming Ruby, which is now in it's fourth edition.
+The first edition (which covers a much older version of Ruby) is available for free online.

 If you’re new to programming I’d recommend the Learn to Program tutorial, which has since been expanded and converted into a book.